A partially satirical look at English vs. American English (WIP)

 Introduction

-being a former Englishman living in the United States, the differences between English and American English comes up quite regularly, and I thought I'd jot some thoughts down to explain this.
+Being a former Englishman living in the United States, the differences between English and American English comes up quite regularly, and I thought I'd jot some thoughts down to explain this.
 American English is distinct from English but mostly understandable by all English speakers.
 The biggest differences are the colloquialisms and differing words for some items.
-As most English people have been brought up on American TV sit-coms and Hollywood movies, the English can understand Americans much better than the other way around.
+As most English people have been brought up on American TV and Hollywood movies, the English can understand Americans much better than the other way around.

 Noah Webster took the English language and tried to simplify some of the spellings for the colonials, so Simplified English would be an appropriate name for American English.
 It should be noted that other English speaking countries (such as Australia and Canada) overwhelmingly use the English spellings, and do not use the Simplified English spellings.
 However, there are some exceptions.

 It should also be noted that all languages evolve over time, including spellings.
+Also, these are often not black and white; some are valid but 'less common variants' in both languages.

 This article will go over the common differences in spelling by category, and have a non-exhaustive list of examples for each case.
 I used the Oxford English Dictionary (OED) for English, and Merriam Webster (MW) Dictionary for Simplified English.